LIST-LUXEMBOURG/flexidisc/README.md

 ## Getting started

 Idris sohuld be available on your computer.
-Then, the easiest way to start with CleanRecord is to clone this repository:
+Then, the easiest way to start with Flexidisc is to clone this repository:

 Clone this repository, go into its dirctory, and install the `clean_record` package.